-Follow the recommended application rate for the fertiliser you are using.
+Follow the recommended application product label rate for the fertiliser you are using.
 All fertilisers have different analysis, so they may vary in the recommended rate.
-Nitrogen is the most important nutrient for turf grass and they will require more frequent applications of N than any other nutrient.
+Nitrogen is the most important nutrient for turf grass and they will require more frequent applications (little and often) of Nitrogen than any other nutrient.

 Iron deficiency in turfgrasses is the most common micronutrient deficiency, particularly on blue couch.
 Iron chlorosis (yellowing) appears in newly developed leaves.
 There are many causes of iron deficiency in turfgrass, but the most common are nutrient imbalances in the soil, high soil pH, poor root system reducing uptake, and excessive nitrogen fertilisation.